- WAYS TO LEARN

 There are a few businesses like Dollar Shave Club that have managed to hit it big with a single viral video.
 There’s nothing wrong with shooting for the stars with video marketing efforts.
 That being said, most businesses are going to get more value out of consistently producing solid videos instead of putting all their efforts into trying to produce a single breakout hit.
 This is where strategy plays an important role.
-For videos on YouTube or other social sites, you’ll get more mileage out of providing education, entertainment or another form of value.
+For videos on YouTube or other social sites, you’ll get more mileage out of providing education, entertainment, or another form of value.
 Then when visitors come to your site, you can put videos on your landing pages that focus directly on pitching your products or services.

 Avoid Falling Into the Perfection Trap

 Don’t worry about investing in a green screen or other expensive technology.
 A modern DSLR or even iPhone and a few lights are enough to start shooting solid videos.
-Videos don’t have to be Hollywood quality productions for people to watch them.
+Videos don’t have to be Hollywood-quality productions for people to watch them.
 In fact, multiple businesses and YouTube personalities have gone back to less polished videos after finding that over-polishing their work caused people to be less engaged.

 Measure and Adjust

 Putting a video on YouTube or another hosting platform means you’ll get lots of useful data about people’s viewing activity.
 Take the time to look at this data and adjust future videos accordingly.
-For example, if you notice that people leave after watching just 2 minutes of a 5 minute video, limit your next video to 2 minutes to see if that increases the number of people who finish watching it.
+For example, if you notice that people leave after watching just 2 minutes of a 5-minute video, limit your next video to 2 minutes to see if that increases the number of people who finish watching it.

 If you want to learn even more about how to make video work for your business, be sure to take a look at our video marketing training program.

-Michelle Hummel is CEO of Web Strategy Plus a full-service digital marketing agency focused on Franchise Marketing.
+Michelle Hummel is the CEO of Web Media University.
 She was recently nominated for the Woman-Owned Business of the Year!
+CEO of Web Strategy Plus, a full-service digital marketing agency.
 She’s a passionate Social Media Trainer with 15+ years of successful online business development, sales, and marketing experience.
-She also holds a valuable Internet Marketing Degree however with the ever-changing world of web marketing she strives to learn something new every day.
+She also holds a valuable Internet Marketing Degree however in the ever-changing world of web marketing she strives to learn something new every day.

-She travels Nationwide visiting her 22 Social Media Enthusiasts Chapters delivering in-depth social media training.
-She also provides Social Media Certifications through founding Web Media University.
+She travels Nationwide visiting the 26 Social Media Enthusiasts Chapters she developed Nationwide delivering in-depth social media training.
 A current contributing editor to The Franchise Dictionary Magazine and she has written 3 books in her series called, “The Social Media Magnet: Everything You Need to Know to Attract Customers with Social Media”, where she shares her best-kept secrets to success.
 She also specializes in helping Franchisors and Franchisees develop an integrated web marketing program to drive leads.
-She’s available for interviews via email, telephone, Skype video, news segments on location and more.
+She’s available for interviews via email, telephone, Skype video, news segments on location, and more.
 Just let her know how she can help!